SauloCav/Click-Counter/README.md

 This will launch the application on your emulator or device.
 You will see a click counter on the screen and a button that you can click to increment the counter.

-## Customization

-You can customize the application to your preferences by modifying the styles, colors, texts, and more in the application's source code.
-Styles are defined in the `App.js` file, where you can make the necessary changes.

 ## Contribution

 If you'd like to contribute to this project, feel free to create a pull request.
 I'll be happy to review and incorporate improvements.